X-ray Polarimetry of Accreting White Dwarfs: A Case Study of EX Hydrae: Polarization Measurements

 where $C$ is the spin cycle and times are given in BJD.
 The resulting spin-phase resolved polarization measurements for the 2 -- 3\,keV band are shown in Figure~\ref{fig:PhaseResolvedPD}, where we used bins of a quarter phase.

-There does not appear to be any concrete evidence of variability in the X-ray polarization (black histogram) due to each bin being below its associated MDP99 (red).
+There does not appear to be any concrete evidence of variability in the X-ray polarization (black histogram) due to each bin being below its associated MDP$_{99}$ (red).
 As such, none can be considered a significant polarization detection.
-A longer observation of EX\,Hya, either with \textit{IXPE} or a future soft X-ray polarization mission, should be taken to determine any polarization variability.
+Consequently, we can not consider the more detailed geometry of the accretion curtain.
+We are limited to only consider the spin- and orbit-averaged cross-sectional shape that the curtain will have based on our line of sight.
+This will be that of a cylindrical column as we show in Figure~\ref{fig:AccretionDiagram}.

+We also tested for linear polarization rotation, i.e., where the polarization degree is constant but its angle rotates in the $Q-U$ plane. \textsc{queen-bee} includes a model for testing linear polarization rotation with time \citep{Ravi2025}.
+The results for the 2--3~keV bin show weak preference for polarization rotation of $-54_{-5}^{+4}$\,deg\,day$^{-1}$ with a Bayes Factor of $B=2.38_{-3.84}^{+1.48}$ compared with the constant polarization model.
+This is only a weak detection, though, so we can not confidently say the rotation is detected.
+A longer observation of EX\,Hya, either with \textit{IXPE} or a future soft X-ray polarization mission will be needed to determine any polarization variability in degree and/or angle.